sderosiaux/how-i-stay-updated/README.md

 # More

-- [A guy learning everything too who wants to work at google](https://github.com/jwasham/google-interview-university) : lots of tech and data structure names to know
+- [A guy learning everything who wants to work at google](https://github.com/jwasham/google-interview-university) : lots of tech and data structure names to know

 # Why